PCR-git/Adaptive-Filter-Attention/README.md

 how consistent the transition is under the learned dynamics, effectively filtering out observations that do not align with plausible state evolution.

 This framework introduces:

-\begin{itemize}
-  \item Treating inputs as latent states within a learned autonomous dynamical system rather than fixed exogenous signals.
+- Treating inputs as latent states within a learned autonomous dynamical system rather than fixed exogenous signals. \\
-  \item Propagating keys forward through system dynamics before computing similarity, aligning attention with temporal evolution.
+- Propagating keys forward through system dynamics before computing similarity, aligning attention with temporal evolution. \\
   \item Efficient linear dynamics computation via matrix exponentials and diagonalization.
   \item Precision-weighted maximum likelihood estimation combining evolved past measurements with analytically computed covariances.
   \item Adaptive reweighting of precision matrices using residual-based Mahalanobis distances to correct for model error.